Towards a Science of AI Agent Reliability

-The dominant paradigm for agent evaluation offers little help in answering this question.
-Despite recent efforts of providing a more holistic evaluation of agents~\citep{kapoor2025holistic} and the language models that drive them~\citep{liang2022holistic}, standard evaluation practice centers on reporting mean task success rates \citep{zhou2023webarena, jimenez2023swe, liu2023agentbench, mohammadi2025evaluation}: the percentage of benchmark tasks an agent completes correctly.
-This approach has clear advantages: it is simple to compute, easy to compare across systems, and provides a clean optimization target.
-But it obscures the behavioral properties that matter most for deployment.
-Accuracy cannot distinguish an agent that fails on a fixed, identifiable subset of tasks from one that fails unpredictably with the same rate.
-Yet the former permits a partitioning of tasks between humans and agents, while the latter does not.
-Accuracy also cannot distinguish benign failures (incomplete outputs, formatting errors) from catastrophic ones (deleted files, unauthorized actions), even though no practitioner would view them as interchangeable.
-Standard benchmarks do not report sensitivity to input perturbations, nor do they assess whether agents can recognize when they are likely to fail and abstain from returning bad predictions.
+The dominant paradigm for agent evaluation centers on mean task success rates~\citep{zhou2023webarena, jimenez2023swe, liu2023agentbench, mohammadi2025evaluation}.
+While this approach provides a clean optimization target, it obscures critical behavioral properties.
+Accuracy alone cannot distinguish an agent that fails predictably on specific tasks from one that fails randomly at the same rate.
+Furthermore, it fails to differentiate benign formatting errors from catastrophic actions like deleting files.
+Standard benchmarks also do not report an agent's sensitivity to input perturbations or its ability to recognize when it is likely to fail.
+This echoes a broader finding that popular benchmarks track capability while leaving reliability unmeasured~\citep{vendrow2025platinum}.